 - How did Ruby Bridges’s story help you figure out the setting for The Other Side?

-After the students discuss this story, they are given time to record their thoughts in their Response Journals.
+- After the students discuss this story, give them time to record their thoughts in their Response Journals.

 - What action does Song-ho take to break through this barrier?